 From the previous figure, a formula for the elevation angle at solar noon can be determined according to the formula:

 When the equation above gives a number greater than 90° then subtract the result from 180°.
 It means the sun at solar noon is coming from the south as is typical the northern hemisphere.

 φ is the latitude of the location of interest (+ve for the northern hemisphere and -ve for the southern hemisphere).

 δ is the declination angle, which depends on the day of the year.

-At the Tropic of Cancer on summer solstice, the sun is directly overhead and the elevation angle is 90°.
+At the Tropic of Cancer on the summer solstice, the sun is directly overhead and the elevation angle is 90°.
 In summer at latitudes between the equator and the Tropic of Cancer, the elevation angle at solar noon is greater than 90°, implying that the sunlight is coming from the north rather than from the south as in most of the northern hemisphere.
 Similarly, at latitudes between the equator and the Tropic of Capricorn, during some periods of the year, sunlight is incident from the south, rather than from the north.